rebecca1230/Data-Analysis/Class 5-2/README.md

 7. Getting 100% and getting 0% on a multiple choice test both means we might know all the answer.

 ## Bionmial Distribution of testing
-[A] Taste one cup of tea (n = 1 / draw = 1) from the given 8 cups (size = 8).
+[1] Taste one cup of tea (n = 1 / draw = 1) from the given 8 cups (size = 8).
 ```
 rbinom( n = 1, size = 8, prob = 0.5)
 ```
 + Outcome of this code is one value that is between 0 & 8.
-+ Distribution of the numbers of tea she'll get right under the null hypothesis (no ability).
++ All together shows the distribution of the numbers of tea she'll get right under the null hypothesis (no ability).

-[B] Let her taste the tea for 1000 times:
+[2] Let her taste the tea for 1000 times:
 ```
 rbinom( n = 1000, size = 8, prob = 0.5)

 ```
-[C] See what the distribution is like under histogram:
+[3] See what the distribution is like under histogram:
 ```
 hist(rbinom( n = 1000, size = 8, prob = 0.5))
 ```
-[D] The number of times she'll get 0,1,2,3,4,5,6,7,8 cups right in the 1000 times:
+[4] The number of times she'll get 0,1,2,3,4,5,6,7,8 cups right in the 1000 times:
 ```
 table(rbinom( n = 1000, size = 8, prob = 0.5))
 ```
-[E] In 95% of the times we test her, what is the number that she'll get it right?
+[5] In 95% of the times we test her, what is the number that she'll get it right?
 ```
 tests = rbinom( n = 1000, size = 8, prob = 0.5)
 quantile(tests, probs = c(0.025, 0.975))